Teetotalism

 Share of over-fifteen-year-old population that reportedly have never drunk alcohol (interactive version).
 Global average is 45%.

 Data for 2010 showing share of over-fifteen-year-old population that did not consume alcohol in the preceding year (interactive version).

 Teetotalism is the practice of voluntarily abstaining from the consumption of alcohol.
-A person who practices (and possibly advocates) teetotalism is called a teetotaler (US) or teetotaller (UK), or said to be teetotal.
-Globally, in 2016, 57% of adults did not drink alcohol in the past 12 months, and 44.5% had never consumed alcohol.
-A number of temperance organizations have been founded in order to promote teetotalism and provide spaces for nondrinkers to socialise.
+A person who practices (and possibly advocates) teetotalism is known as a teetotaler and is said to be teetotal.
+Globally, in 2016, 57% of adults did not drink alcohol in the past year, and 44.5% had never consumed alcohol.
+A number of temperance organisations have been founded to promote teetotalism and provide spaces for nondrinkers to socialise.

+Teetotalism is found as an aspect of religious practice in Buddhism, Hinduism, Islam, Jainism, Sikhism, and in some forms of Christianity.
+Other common reasons for choosing teetotalism are psychological, health, medical, philosophical, social, political, past alcoholism, or simply preference.

 Etymology

 According to the Online Etymology Dictionary, the tee- in teetotal is the letter T, so it is actually t-total, though it was never spelled that way.
 The word is first recorded in 1832 in a general sense in an American source, and in 1833 in England in the context of abstinence.
 Since at first it was used in other contexts as an emphasised form of total, the tee- is presumably a reduplication of the first letter of total, much as contemporary idiom might say "total with a capital T".

-The teetotalism movement first started in Preston, England, in the early 19th century.
+The teetotalism movement first started in Preston, Lancashire, England, in the early 19th century.
 The Preston Temperance Society was founded in 1833 by Joseph Livesey, who was to become a leader of the temperance movement and the author of The Pledge: "We agree to abstain from all liquors of an intoxicating quality whether ale, porter, wine, or ardent spirits, except as medicine."
 Today, a number of temperance organisations exist that promote teetotalism as a virtue.

 Richard Turner, a member of the Preston Temperance Society, is credited with using the existing slang word teetotally for abstinence from all intoxicating liquors.
 One anecdote describes a meeting of the society in 1833, at which Turner in giving a speech said, "I'll be reet down out-and-out t-t-total for ever and ever."
-Walter William Skeat noted that the Turner anecdote had been recorded by temperance advocate Joseph Livesey, and posited that the term may have been inspired by the teetotum; however, James B. Greenough stated that "nobody ever thought teetotum and teetotaler were etymologically connected."
+Walter William Skeat noted that the Turner anecdote had been recorded by the temperance advocate Joseph Livesey, and posited that the term may have been inspired by the teetotum; however, James B. Greenough stated that "nobody ever thought teetotum and teetotaler were etymologically connected."

 A variation on the above account is found on the pages of The Charleston Observer: